Revan-Kumar-Goud/System-Process-Automation/README.md

 # System-Process-Automation
-This repository consists of python and bash files which are useful in daily operations in lilnux system.
+This repository consists of python and bash files which are useful in common operations in linux system.